grunnt/yab-world/README.md

 - `new`: start the client & server in a new world (handy for quick iteration in development)
 - `continue`: start the client & server and continue the previous world (handy for quick iteration in development)

 If no command-line arguments are passed the client starts in the main menu.
-For joining a local server use IP address `127.1.1.1` instead of `localhost`.

 ## Packing block textures